Why should I buy a CECA registered private residence elevator?

 Who's responsibility is it to enforce the safety code (CSA B44) for private residence elevators?

 Every Province and Territory will have an Elevating Devices Regulator know as the Authority Having Jurisdiction (AHJ) for elevating devices.
 All public or commercial elevators must follow specific Elevator Safety Acts and Regulations including the CSA B44 safety code.
-However these AHJ's all exclude private residence elevators from their regulations, therefore it is up to each individual municipality to enforce the building code and ensure the CSA B44 safety code is adhered to.
+However since most AHJ's exclude private residence elevators from their regulations, private residence elevator safety may be left to each individual municipality.